dgroomes/gradle-playground/java-preview-features/README.md

 General clean-ups, TODOs and things I wish to implement for this project:

+* [ ] When Gradle officially supports running on Java 20, upgrade to Java 20 for "use this Java version" because this subproject is not designed to showcase the "toolchains for Java" feature of Gradle.
 * [x] DONE (I could still use the planet types very effectively thanks to "pattern matching for switch") Upgrade to Java 20 and use a Java 20 preview feature.
 This will require throwing away the planet design for something else.